How do I open DDS files online?

 No, all processing happens locally in your browser.
 Your files never leave your device.

-Upload a `.dds` file to preview it directly in the browser without a local viewer.
+Upload a `.dds` file to preview it directly in the browser without a local DDS viewer.
 The page supports zooming, channel inspection, and image export.

 Yes.
 It supports common BC1 through BC7 decode and preview workflows, which is useful for checking readability, orientation, and preview exports.